-Mantis is designed with a fully modular electronics bay.
-This efficient design allows for the main power systems to be separated from the chassis via series of easy disconnects.
+Mantis 2.0 is designed with a fully modular electronics bay, shown in Figures 7 and 8.
+This efficient design allows for the main power systems to be separated from the chassis via series a of easy disconnects.
 The main power systems of the robot include circuit breakers, solid state relays, H-bridges, and drive controls.
-The removable electronics allows for easy offchassis integration, diagnostics and testing.